s3n0/e2scripts/LGTV-RS232/README.md

 - if the TV is still not communicating (TV turn off and on), it would have to try to configure the interface RS-232 to a slower speed, e.g. 9600 (for older LG TV)
-- to show the current configuration of the first port "S0" use the following command:
-  - `stty -F /dev/ttyS0 -a`
+  - display current configuration of the "S0" interface: `stty -F /dev/ttyS0 -a`
-- the speed of the "S0" port interface to 9600bps can be changed by the following command:
-  - `stty -F /dev/ttyS0 9600`
+  - set speed of the "S0" interface to 9600bps: `stty -F /dev/ttyS0 9600`

 - for some linux distributions it seems to have a separate setup for output and input, as follows:
   - `stty -F /dev/ttyS0 ispeed 9600 ospeed 9600`